 Both of these products have multiple comfort levels available.
 We have ranked each option on our comfort scale (firmness scale), which uses a system of 1 through 10.
 Using this system, 1 would feel soft as a cloud and 10 would feel as firm as a brick.

-Both items have very comparable comfort levels, though we have tended to rank the Aurora just a little Softer overall in two of three categories.
+Both items have very comparable comfort levels, though we have tended to rank the Aurora Luxe just a little Softer overall in two of three categories.
 Side sleepers who need good support and back sleepers who like a plusher feel may prefer this bed.
 Stomach sleepers and fans of a Firmer experience might opt for the Signature.

-Alexander should present a memory foam type feel on the surface, which might seem more like sleeping “in” a denser material.
+Sparrow should present a memory foam type feel on the surface, which might seem more like sleeping “in” a denser material.
 Brooklyn’s mattress utilizes a proprietary material that should feel similar to latex and may feel springier with more “floating on top” feel.

 Comparing Sinkage and Bounce